With flowers and gorgeously restored historic buildings lining its main street, Philipsburg is one of Montana's most

-It’s a place that makes you want to sit on one of its benches along the sidewalk and watch the world go by.
-But first, you need to indulge in the town's enormous handmade candy store, The Sweet Palace.
+Once a booming mining town, it’s a place that makes you want to sit on one of its benches along the sidewalk and watch the world go by.
+But first, you need to stop in the town's enormous handmade candy store, The Sweet Palace.
 It's a version of the Big Rock Candy Mountain about which Burl Ives sang.
 Amid the Victorian-era decor, you’ll find 50 kinds of fudge, 20 types of caramel and incredible treats like Dark Chocolate Premium Moose Truffles made with Moose Drool Brown Ale by Big Sky Brewing Co.

 “Everyone loves finding treasure," says co-owner Shirley Beck.
 “It's material that has been waiting for them in the ground for a long time: about 50 million years.”